For more information on detox your home, please visit Sustainability Victoria's website.

 Good condition bicycles can be taken to the tip shop at the Bairnsdale landfill.

 If in good condition, donate to an opp shop or Animal Aid shelter.
-If not in good condition, take to a landfill or transfer station.

 If in good condition, they can be taken to an opp shop.
 If not in good condition but not soiled, can be placed in the recycling.